ukff/kyma-environment-broker/docs/user/06-10-metrics.md

 Kyma Environment Broker (KEB) metrics are exposed with the `/metrics` endpoint, which is called by Prometheus in a job manner every given duration of time and gathers the metrics, which are later pushed to Victoria metrics and Plutno dashboard and alerts.

-The metrics are counted in KEB memory in two main ways:
+The metrics are counted in KEB's memory in two ways:
 - Pulling data from the database and updating in-memory metrics.
 - Publishing events sent across systems from business processes to corresponding subscribers, which update metrics in memory.